Hanna Yokozawa Farquharson

 I never imagined when I moved to a small town in Saskatchewan, Canada in February 2011 that I would find the inspiration to become an artist, specifically a textile artist.

 I began finding inspiration in the people around me, in the world of nature, Saskatchewan and from Japan where I grew up.

 I bought a sewing machine and started sewing in 2016.

-When I began quilting, I was drawn to minimal designs inspired by the Japanese concept of “Wabi-Sabi.”
-“Wabi-Sabi” means finding beauty in imperfection and simplicity.
-Richness does not mean something shiny, like gold or silver.
-Through this concept, we focus on the history behind an object, the people who were involved in creating it.
-I am inspired by a piece of old tree bark, a lake, stones, the long white Canadian winter …
+In 2017 I wanted to participate in Quiltcon.
+I was drawn to minimal designs that expressed what I knew as Japanese “Wabi-Sabi” concept.
+Wabi-Sabi means finding beauty in imperfection – and beauty in simplicity.
+Richness does not mean something shiny, gold or silver.
+In imagination we find a history behind an object, the people who were part of it, the depths within that open to us – this is all part of Wabi-Sabi.
+I am inspired by a piece of old tree bark, a lake, stones, the long white winter …

-My mother encouraged me to be an artist.
-She always wanted me to find a medium I really enjoyed.
-I tried many crafts and art forms before landing on quilting.
-In modern and art quilting, I am free to express myself.
-As a young woman, I attended kimono classes – learning how to wear them and how to care for them.
-I watched my mother carefully holding, hanging, and folding her kimonos.
-There was beauty in the movement of her hands as she did this.
-I feel this same beauty when I use my sewing machine or hand stitch a piece.
-I feel the fabric has a life of its own.
+She always wanted me to find something I really liked, really wanted to do.
+I tried many crafts and art forms.
+Now I know when I design textile art that much of what I had done helped me but they were not enough, they didn’t point to any future.
+In textile art I find I am free to express myself.
+As a young woman I attended kimono classes – learning how to wear them, how to care for them.
+I watched my mother carefully holding, hanging, folding the kimonos.
+There was a beauty in the movement of her hands as she did this.
+I feel this when I use my sewing machine/hand stitching and when I feel the fabric that has a life of its own.

-Life unfolds and today I appreciate the new worlds I am discovering through the community of quilters.
-Quilters have a certain energy, a power.
-I am enjoying the circle of friends I have found.
+Life unfolds and today I appreciate the way it is unfolding and the new worlds I am discovering in the community of artists.
+Artists have an energy, a power.
+I am enjoying that circle.